-Moreover, and of great significance, USDA subsequently, and explicitly, set the make allowance at a level sufficiently high to cover all balancing costs incurred by Class IV butter and powder plants.
+Moreover, and of great significance, USDA subsequently, and explicitly, set the make allowance for Class IV products at a level sufficiently high to cover all balancing costs incurred by Class IV butter and powder plants.

 Under the order system in place since January 1, 2000, the minimum Class IV milk price for butter and for nonfat dry milk equals the actual finished product price (as determined by monthly survey) minus the make allowance.
 Thus, the make allowance equals the actual finished product price minus the minimum milk price established by regulation.
+(Yonkers (IDFA), Hearing Exh.
+21, p.
+10).

 The make allowance is set at a level designed to cover all costs of owning and operating a plant that processes milk into the two Class IV products.
 This includes both fixed costs (such as the cost of building the plant, which is accounted for through a charge for depreciation), and variable costs (electricity, labor, packaging, etc.), as well as marketing expenses and a return on investment.
+(Yonkers (IDFA), Hearing Exh.
+21, pp. 10-11).

 The make allowances currently in place were set as a result of the Class III and IV formula hearings held in May 2000.
 Although IDFA testified extensively at those hearings regarding the proper make allowance for Class III products (cheese), it does not represent butter and nonfat dry milk producers and accordingly did not itself address the proper make allowance for those products.
 Rather, the proper make allowance for Class IV products was established through the proposals and testimony of the cooperative processors, who produce about 70% of these products, and their associations.
+(Yonkers (IDFA), Hearing Exh.
+21, p.
+11).

 The cooperatives presented data from two surveys to determine the proper make allowance-one survey that had been conducted by USDA's Rural Business Cooperative Service and one by the California Department of Food and Agriculture.
 The CDFA data came directly from the audits that trained CDFA auditors routinely perform of California butter powder plants, and which CDFA then publishes.
+(Yonkers (IDFA), Hearing Exh.
+21, p.
+11).

 Based upon this data, USDA in its December 2000 tentative final decision adopted an 11.5 cent make allowance for butter, and a 14.0 cent make allowance for nonfat dry milk.
 These make allowances came into effect January 1, 2001, and are the make allowances now in place.
-(USDA's subsequent recommended decision, which when finalized will implement make allowances on a permanent basis, proposes to leave unchanged the make allowance for both butter and nonfat dry milk that were established in the tentative final decision.
-Federal Register, Volume 66, Pages 54064 through 54096 (Oct.
-25, 2001).)
+(Yonkers (IDFA), Hearing Exh.
+21, p.
+11).
+USDA's recently-issued final decision, which will implement make allowances on a permanent basis, leaves unchanged the make allowances for both butter and nonfat dry milk that were established in the tentative final decision.
+Federal Register, Volume 67, Pages 67905, 67920-21 (November 7, 2002).

-In setting these make allowances for butter and for nonfat dry milk, USDA explicitly stated that it was establishing make allowances at a level high enough to cover all the costs incurred by a balancing plant-the very costs that ADCNE seeks to have paid-for a second time-through Proposal No. 7.
-USDA stated as follows:
+In setting these make allowances for butter and for nonfat dry milk, USDA explicitly stated that it was establishing make allowances at a level high enough to cover all the costs incurred by a balancing plant-the very costs that ADCNE stated as follows in its tentative final decision: